Mixelate/mix.js/README.md

 bot.login();
 ```

 Simple enough, right?
-Well you may find yourself in a situation where you'd like to add some properties in the AplikoBot class since it get's passed as a parameter to all other Apliko classes, for example a connection to a database, a websocket connection, or maybe a payment gateway.
+Well you may find yourself in a situation where you'd like to add some properties in the AplikoBot class since it gets passed as a parameter to all other Apliko classes like: a connection to a database, a websocket connection, or maybe a payment gateway.
 While there's many ways to go about adding these properties I recommend using basic class inheritance to mix your properties into existing Apliko classes.
 Here's an example of a slash command using my own AplikoBot class.

 ```typescript
 export class InheritBot extends AplikoBot {